Undergraduate Course: Phonological Theory (LASC10088)

 Course Delivery Information

-- Explain key notions of phonological analysis in a variety of frameworks
+- Demonstrate an understanding of key notions of phonological analysis

-- Apply appropriate descriptive and analytical tools for the analysis of phonological data
+- Identify and apply descriptive and theoretical tools appropriate for the presentation and analysis of phonological data

 |Backley, P. (2011) An Introduction to Element Theory.
 Edinburgh: Edinburgh University Press|